J-Appleg8/graphql_basics/graphql_basics.md

 ---

-Using each of the 5 Scalar types, set up a new set of resources
+Using each of the 5 Scalar types, set up a new set of resources:

+- String, Boolean, Int, Float, ID

-- Not using ! after a type definition means the returned value can be null
+NOTE: Not using ! after a type definition means the returned value can be null

 ```javascript
 // Type Definitions (schema):